The magazine of photography and ideas

 Brendan Embser: How quickly did you and everyone at TIME have to adapt to the new working situation caused by the coronavirus?

-Paul Moakley: I went to a shoot in Brooklyn on March 11—we were shooting the chef José Andrés with photographer Martin Schoeller—and our security person told us we had to follow CDC guidelines and ask everyone who’s entering the room where they’ve traveled.
+Paul Moakley: I went to a shoot in Brooklyn on the March 11—we were shooting the chef José Andrés with photographer Martin Schoeller—and our security person told us we had to follow CDC guidelines and ask everyone who’s entering the room where they’ve traveled.
 It was really weird being in Brooklyn that day.
 When I went home on the train, there was one person with a mask on.
 He had just got it, and he had an Amazon package on his lap.
 I asked if I could photograph him.
 I said, “I feel like everyone’s starting to prepare.”
 He was really excited about his mask.
 It was camo and kind of cool looking.

 Embser: Do you carry a camera with you all the time?
 Or do you just take lots of pictures on your phone?